- October 4, 2017

 Potholes a Costly Problem

 Potholes are more than just an annoyance.
 In Southern California, they create a serious cost hazard to area drivers.
 In a 2014 report from TRIP, a national transportation research group, wear and tear, traffic and crashes cost Los Angeles metro area drivers $2,826 a year.
 Just wear and tear on a vehicle was responsible for $892 in costs in 2014 and $1,031 in costs in 2013.
 That’s a significant impact on area drivers, and their wallets.
+With these heightened costs and risks, consulting a vehicle accident lawyer could be beneficial for those facing related issues.

 Los Angeles has a lot of pavement distress, according to the report.
 As many as 60% of the area’s roads were rated as “poor” in the report.
 Why is this?
 There’s no denying that Los Angeles has high amounts of traffic, and that makes road repair a difficult challenge to tackle.
 Los Angeles has some of the most heavily traveled roads in the country, and they are simply worn out.
 The transportation agencies in the city can’t keep up with repair needs, and this creates a serious risk for drivers.